Take a Chance – A Metal Tribute to ABBA

 Take a Chance – A Metal Tribute to ABBA is the tenth studio album by the band Amberian Dawn, released on 2 December 2022.
 It is a cover album consisting entirely of songs by ABBA, following up from their cover of that group's hit single "Lay All Your Love on Me" that was originally in the previous album Looking for You.
 Lyric videos were made for their covers of "Super Trouper" and "The Day Before You Came".
+It is the final album to feature Päivi "Capri" Virkkunen before her departure in March 2026.